AdaCore/training_material/courses/codepeer/010_codepeer.rst

         * - ``precondition``

-          - A subprogram call could violate its calculated precondition
+          - A subprogram call could violate its deduced precondition

 -----------------
 Divide By Zero